 As Chandler developed his knowledge of running a BBQ restaurant, he wanted to expand on the concept.
 Being quoted as saying that he wanted to take Bar-B-Q and apply the Ray Kroc formula to it.
 At the time most BBQ restaurants in Houston were smaller family owned operations.
 It wasn’t really seen as a chain affair, and that was something he decided he wanted to change.
 One of the first changes for the new chain Luther’s locations would be that they were given Drive-Thru’s.
 While drive-thru BBQ was not a brand new it was quite the novelty.

-While business hadn’t slowed in their home market of Houston, external forces caused the locations outside of the Houston close.
+While business hadn’t slowed in their home market of Houston, external forces caused the locations outside the Houston to close.
 First in the 1990s the Dallas locations became Colter’s BBQ, a clever re-imagining of the name to reuse as many letters as possible.
 The Colorado locations were removed from the website in 2003, leaving Louisiana and the original Houston market.
-Hurricane Katrina would destroy all of remaining out of state locations, forcing Luther’s to accept a purchase offer from competitor Pappa’s BBQ in 2005.
+Hurricane Katrina would destroy all the remaining out-of-state locations, forcing Luther’s to accept a purchase offer from competitor Pappa’s BBQ in 2005.
 The Luther’s name would last through most of 2006, with the final stores transitioning to Pappa’s by 2007.
 A sad and slow end to what had once been a bright and vibrant star, this still leaves one question.
 Who the hell was Luther?!

 Photo Gallery